ksharonin/feds-benchmarking/README.md

     - Implemented:
         - `api`: the VEDA API is an open-source collection of datasets which includes the FEDS fire perimeter dataset.
 Select this option for the following titles:
             - `"firenrt"`
-            - For more information, please see documentation here: https://nasa-impact.github.io/veda-docs/
+            - For more information, see documentation: https://nasa-impact.github.io/veda-docs/
-    - Not implemented:
-        - `local`: Select this option for datasets manually uploaded by the user.
-This corresponds with the title `"none"`
-        -
-- `limit`: amount of features to consider for FEDS API access; warning appears if it misses any entries; set to `0` for non-api `none` datasets
+- `limit`: amount of features to consider for FEDS API access; warning appears if it misses any entries.
+Recommended value is 9000, the API limit maximum.
 - `filter`: `False` or a valid query that compiles with data set e.g. `"farea>5 AND duration>2"`; invalid queries will result in error
 - `apply_final_fire`: for `"firenrt`"  set this to `True` if you want the only the latest fireID to be taken per unique FireID, set `False` for other datasets